 World map of Discoveries

 MyHeritage users around the world have already begun enjoying Discoveries and adding them to their trees.
 To get a feel for the great things people are discovering, we've created a fun interactive map, showing the users making Discoveries on MyHeritage around the world, almost in real-time.
 Click the image below to view the interactive map.

-We recently hosted a webinar - "Discover your military ancestors" - featuring two of MyHeritage's experts: director of content production Mike Mansfield and UK genealogy expert Laurence Harris.
+We recently hosted a webinar - "Uncover your Scandinavian Roots" - featuring two of MyHeritage's experts: Director of Content Production Mike Mansfield and Senior Program Manager Jason Oler.

 Did you miss it?
 Don't worry!
 Click on the video below to watch the full webinar.

-Don’t forget to check our other webinars for even more genealogy tips to help make family history research easier.
+Don’t forget to check our other webinars for many more genealogy tips to help make family history research easier.

 Have ideas for other webinars?
 Let us know in the comments below.

 Born in Eastern Finland, with Finnish and Russian roots, Annikka began her family history journey in spring 2009 when she found a rough draft of a family tree her sister had written several decades earlier.

 Excited to get started in family history research, she began searching for a way to digitally preserve her family tree, and came across MyHeritage’s Family Tree Builder, where she entered all the information from her sister’s tree.